BillHertzing/BlazorExamples/README.md

-# Balzor With ServiceStack Demostrations ReadMe (at the repository root / solution root Solution Item level)
+# Blazor With ServiceStack Demonstrations ReadMe (at the repository root / solution root Solution Item level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

 Blazor is an experimental technology from Microsoft that allows applications written in C# to run on any browser that supports WASM.
 Here is where you can find [Blazor's Getting Started page](https://blazor.net/docs/get-started.html).
 Many other folks have written better introductions and explanations of Blazor and WASM than I can, so please search the Web for those terms if you would like detailed background information on this emerging technology.